 Once training has been added to each sub-outlet, the content can still be updated at parent level – with updates appearing instantly for all sub-outlets.
 In the past, especially with SCORM-compliant training files, updating meant all content needed to be re-wrapped and re-uploaded, everywhere.
 But in hospitality, where SOPs need to be modified often, or new drinks or products uploaded, we’ve built a system that respects a manager’s need for flexibility, so that updates can happen effortlessly in real time (however small the change).
 No compromise in your training, with content that accurately reflects your most up-to-date service strategy.

-You can read more about the Virtual Menu here (for products) and here (for recipes), but for groups one power lies in being able to share recipes down through the whole organization, so that all outlets are trained to make, say, classic cocktails to the correct specs and pouring the right SKUs.
-And for products, a Virtual Menu featuring all the house pours or other contracted spirits (or wine or beer), sold across the group, can be added to the training materials for all sub-outlets.
+For groups, our power lies in being able to share recipes down through the whole organization, so that all outlets are trained to make, say, classic cocktails to the correct specs and pouring the right SKUs.
+And for products, training on all the house pours or other contracted spirits (or wine or beer), sold across the group, can be added to your training program for all sub-outlets.
 This way, a group training manager can work on prepping essential, core training content for all outlet managers, freeing managers to focus on running service and implementing training at team level.
 Efficiency!

 Yes, we all know most individual bars, let alone groups, have cottoned on to using Whatsapp (or similar) to communicate important messages to teams.
 But we’ve added an announcement feature to Small Batch Learning too – because we’re guessing that most group managers don’t have the phone contact of every single team member in their company saved on their own phone.
 In short, if your team member has an account on Small Batch Learning, you can reach them.
 And you can link announcements to sales promotions, new products, new training, or whatever, and it can be targeted to the whole group or individual sub-outlets.